 Store in a large 8 cup air-tight jar.

-Serve with nut milk, fresh berries or fruit and a drizzle of honey or maple.
+Serve with nut, soy or oat milk, fresh berries or fruit and a drizzle of honey or maple.

 Keep this GF, by using gluten-free rolled oats or grains.
 To cut back further on calories, add less nuts and coconut.
 If you need to add a little honey to your morning muesli at first ( to make it more palatable) just do it- you can gradually wean yourself off of it.
 Vanilla flavored nut milks that are unsweetened, work best for me.